What Does an Appraiser Do?

 - Career Commitment

-A qualified appraiser is recognized by the designations AACI or CRA, awarded by the Appraisal Institute of Canada.
+A qualified commercial appraiser is recognized by the designation AACI, awarded by the Appraisal Institute of Canada.
 These appraisers have dedicated themselves to a career in the appraisal profession.

 Knowledge is the cornerstone of an appraisal.
 A designated member of the Appraisal Institute of Canada has had years of education and training and puts all of it to work for you.
 It's their job to keep up to date with changes in market trends and laws that affect real estate values.
 Combining knowledge and expertise with a thorough investigation of the property and the area, an appraiser will give you a professional opinion that you can trust.